Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

 After *Gigaflare's Edge*, whoever's tanking the boss should face the boss **directly North or South** to prepare for *Exaflare's Edge*.

 The loop then repeats from *Exaflare's Edge*.

-There are three loops in total, except the third *Gigaflare's Edge* is instead replaced by Dragonking Thordan's enrage, *Morn Afah's Edge*.

 ## Morn Afah's Edge